Rhombic triacontahedron

-In geometry, the rhombic triacontahedron, sometimes simply called the triacontahedron as it is the most common thirty-faced polyhedron, is a convex polyhedron with 30 rhombic faces.
+The rhombic triacontahedron, sometimes simply called the triacontahedron as it is the most common thirty-faced polyhedron, is a convex polyhedron with 30 rhombic faces.
 It has 60 edges and 32 vertices of two types.
 It is a Catalan solid, and the dual polyhedron of the icosidodecahedron.
-It is a zonohedron.
+It is a zonohedron and can be seen as an elongated rhombic icosahedron.